 Section 5H1.11 further provides that "civic, charitable, or public service; employment-related contributions; and similar prior good works are not ordinarily relevant in determining whether a departure is warranted."
-Courts have allowed such departures when the defendant's community service was extraordinary.
-132 a.
+But, courts have allowed such departures when the defendant's community service was extraordinary.146 a.
 Upward departures